snehalshirvaiker/rag_text_to_speech_system/README.md

 ## This project needs Ollama to be installed and running on local machine
     https://ollama.com/
+### run the below code in terminal after running on local
+    ollama pull mistral
+    ollama run mistral
+### now check if the model is running
+    ollama serve

 ### for ios, run the bash file run.sh in terminal using below command: